eZmaxinc/eZmax-SDK-perl/README.md

 use EzmaxApi::Object::EzsignbulksendRequestCompound;
 use EzmaxApi::Object::EzsignbulksendResponse;
 use EzmaxApi::Object::EzsignbulksendResponseCompound;
-use EzmaxApi::Object::EzsignbulksendResponseCompoundAllOf;
 use EzmaxApi::Object::EzsignbulksenddocumentmappingCreateObjectV1Request;
 use EzmaxApi::Object::EzsignbulksenddocumentmappingCreateObjectV1Response;
-use EzmaxApi::Object::EzsignbulksenddocumentmappingCreateObjectV1ResponseAllOf;
 use EzmaxApi::Object::EzsignbulksenddocumentmappingCreateObjectV1ResponseMPayload;
 use EzmaxApi::Object::EzsignbulksenddocumentmappingDeleteObjectV1Response;
 use EzmaxApi::Object::EzsignbulksenddocumentmappingGetObjectV2Response;
-use EzmaxApi::Object::EzsignbulksenddocumentmappingGetObjectV2ResponseAllOf;
 use EzmaxApi::Object::EzsignbulksenddocumentmappingGetObjectV2ResponseMPayload;
 use EzmaxApi::Object::EzsignbulksenddocumentmappingRequest;
 use EzmaxApi::Object::EzsignbulksenddocumentmappingRequestCompound;
 use EzmaxApi::Object::EzsignbulksenddocumentmappingResponse;
 use EzmaxApi::Object::EzsignbulksenddocumentmappingResponseCompound;
-use EzmaxApi::Object::EzsignbulksenddocumentmappingResponseCompoundAllOf;
 use EzmaxApi::Object::EzsignbulksendsignermappingCreateObjectV1Request;
 use EzmaxApi::Object::EzsignbulksendsignermappingCreateObjectV1Response;
-use EzmaxApi::Object::EzsignbulksendsignermappingCreateObjectV1ResponseAllOf;
 use EzmaxApi::Object::EzsignbulksendsignermappingCreateObjectV1ResponseMPayload;
 use EzmaxApi::Object::EzsignbulksendsignermappingDeleteObjectV1Response;
 use EzmaxApi::Object::EzsignbulksendsignermappingGetObjectV2Response;
-use EzmaxApi::Object::EzsignbulksendsignermappingGetObjectV2ResponseAllOf;
 use EzmaxApi::Object::EzsignbulksendsignermappingGetObjectV2ResponseMPayload;
 use EzmaxApi::Object::EzsignbulksendsignermappingRequest;
 use EzmaxApi::Object::EzsignbulksendsignermappingRequestCompound;
 use EzmaxApi::Object::EzsignbulksendsignermappingResponse;
 use EzmaxApi::Object::EzsignbulksendsignermappingResponseCompound;
 use EzmaxApi::Object::EzsignbulksendtransmissionGetEzsignsignaturesAutomaticV1Response;
-use EzmaxApi::Object::EzsignbulksendtransmissionGetEzsignsignaturesAutomaticV1ResponseAllOf;
 use EzmaxApi::Object::EzsignbulksendtransmissionGetEzsignsignaturesAutomaticV1ResponseMPayload;
 use EzmaxApi::Object::EzsignbulksendtransmissionGetFormsDataV1Response;
-use EzmaxApi::Object::EzsignbulksendtransmissionGetFormsDataV1ResponseAllOf;
 use EzmaxApi::Object::EzsignbulksendtransmissionGetFormsDataV1ResponseMPayload;
 use EzmaxApi::Object::EzsignbulksendtransmissionGetObjectV2Response;
-use EzmaxApi::Object::EzsignbulksendtransmissionGetObjectV2ResponseAllOf;
 use EzmaxApi::Object::EzsignbulksendtransmissionGetObjectV2ResponseMPayload;
 use EzmaxApi::Object::EzsignbulksendtransmissionResponse;
 use EzmaxApi::Object::EzsignbulksendtransmissionResponseCompound;
-use EzmaxApi::Object::EzsignbulksendtransmissionResponseCompoundAllOf;
 use EzmaxApi::Object::EzsigndocumentApplyEzsigntemplateV1Request;
 use EzmaxApi::Object::EzsigndocumentApplyEzsigntemplateV1Response;
 use EzmaxApi::Object::EzsigndocumentApplyEzsigntemplateV2Request;
 use EzmaxApi::Object::EzsigndocumentApplyEzsigntemplateV2Response;
 use EzmaxApi::Object::EzsigndocumentCreateObjectV1Request;
 use EzmaxApi::Object::EzsigndocumentCreateObjectV1Response;
-use EzmaxApi::Object::EzsigndocumentCreateObjectV1ResponseAllOf;
 use EzmaxApi::Object::EzsigndocumentCreateObjectV1ResponseMPayload;
 use EzmaxApi::Object::EzsigndocumentCreateObjectV2Request;
 use EzmaxApi::Object::EzsigndocumentCreateObjectV2Response;
-use EzmaxApi::Object::EzsigndocumentCreateObjectV2ResponseAllOf;
 use EzmaxApi::Object::EzsigndocumentCreateObjectV2ResponseMPayload;
 use EzmaxApi::Object::EzsigndocumentDeclineToSignV1Request;
 use EzmaxApi::Object::EzsigndocumentDeclineToSignV1Response;
 use EzmaxApi::Object::EzsigndocumentDeleteObjectV1Response;
 use EzmaxApi::Object::EzsigndocumentEditEzsignformfieldgroupsV1Request;
 use EzmaxApi::Object::EzsigndocumentEditEzsignformfieldgroupsV1Response;
-use EzmaxApi::Object::EzsigndocumentEditEzsignformfieldgroupsV1ResponseAllOf;
 use EzmaxApi::Object::EzsigndocumentEditEzsignformfieldgroupsV1ResponseMPayload;
 use EzmaxApi::Object::EzsigndocumentEditEzsignsignaturesV1Request;
 use EzmaxApi::Object::EzsigndocumentEditEzsignsignaturesV1Response;
-use EzmaxApi::Object::EzsigndocumentEditEzsignsignaturesV1ResponseAllOf;
 use EzmaxApi::Object::EzsigndocumentEditEzsignsignaturesV1ResponseMPayload;
 use EzmaxApi::Object::EzsigndocumentEndPrematurelyV1Response;
 use EzmaxApi::Object::EzsigndocumentFlattenV1Response;
 use EzmaxApi::Object::EzsigndocumentGetActionableElementsV1Response;
-use EzmaxApi::Object::EzsigndocumentGetActionableElementsV1ResponseAllOf;
 use EzmaxApi::Object::EzsigndocumentGetActionableElementsV1ResponseMPayload;
 use EzmaxApi::Object::EzsigndocumentGetCompletedElementsV1Response;
-use EzmaxApi::Object::EzsigndocumentGetCompletedElementsV1ResponseAllOf;
 use EzmaxApi::Object::EzsigndocumentGetCompletedElementsV1ResponseMPayload;
 use EzmaxApi::Object::EzsigndocumentGetDownloadUrlV1Response;
-use EzmaxApi::Object::EzsigndocumentGetDownloadUrlV1ResponseAllOf;
 use EzmaxApi::Object::EzsigndocumentGetDownloadUrlV1ResponseMPayload;
 use EzmaxApi::Object::EzsigndocumentGetEzsignannotationsV1Response;
-use EzmaxApi::Object::EzsigndocumentGetEzsignannotationsV1ResponseAllOf;
 use EzmaxApi::Object::EzsigndocumentGetEzsignannotationsV1ResponseMPayload;
 use EzmaxApi::Object::EzsigndocumentGetEzsignformfieldgroupsV1Response;
-use EzmaxApi::Object::EzsigndocumentGetEzsignformfieldgroupsV1ResponseAllOf;
 use EzmaxApi::Object::EzsigndocumentGetEzsignformfieldgroupsV1ResponseMPayload;
 use EzmaxApi::Object::EzsigndocumentGetEzsignpagesV1Response;
-use EzmaxApi::Object::EzsigndocumentGetEzsignpagesV1ResponseAllOf;
 use EzmaxApi::Object::EzsigndocumentGetEzsignpagesV1ResponseMPayload;
 use EzmaxApi::Object::EzsigndocumentGetEzsignsignaturesAutomaticV1Response;
-use EzmaxApi::Object::EzsigndocumentGetEzsignsignaturesAutomaticV1ResponseAllOf;
 use EzmaxApi::Object::EzsigndocumentGetEzsignsignaturesAutomaticV1ResponseMPayload;
 use EzmaxApi::Object::EzsigndocumentGetEzsignsignaturesV1Response;
-use EzmaxApi::Object::EzsigndocumentGetEzsignsignaturesV1ResponseAllOf;
 use EzmaxApi::Object::EzsigndocumentGetEzsignsignaturesV1ResponseMPayload;
 use EzmaxApi::Object::EzsigndocumentGetFormDataV1Response;
-use EzmaxApi::Object::EzsigndocumentGetFormDataV1ResponseAllOf;
 use EzmaxApi::Object::EzsigndocumentGetFormDataV1ResponseMPayload;
 use EzmaxApi::Object::EzsigndocumentGetObjectV1Response;
-use EzmaxApi::Object::EzsigndocumentGetObjectV1ResponseAllOf;
 use EzmaxApi::Object::EzsigndocumentGetObjectV1ResponseMPayload;
 use EzmaxApi::Object::EzsigndocumentGetObjectV2Response;
-use EzmaxApi::Object::EzsigndocumentGetObjectV2ResponseAllOf;
 use EzmaxApi::Object::EzsigndocumentGetObjectV2ResponseMPayload;
 use EzmaxApi::Object::EzsigndocumentGetTemporaryProofV1Response;
-use EzmaxApi::Object::EzsigndocumentGetTemporaryProofV1ResponseAllOf;
 use EzmaxApi::Object::EzsigndocumentGetTemporaryProofV1ResponseMPayload;
 use EzmaxApi::Object::EzsigndocumentGetWordsPositionsV1Request;
 use EzmaxApi::Object::EzsigndocumentGetWordsPositionsV1Response;
-use EzmaxApi::Object::EzsigndocumentGetWordsPositionsV1ResponseAllOf;
 use EzmaxApi::Object::EzsigndocumentPatchObjectV1Request;
 use EzmaxApi::Object::EzsigndocumentPatchObjectV1Response;
 use EzmaxApi::Object::EzsigndocumentRequest;